Learning Disabilities, Dyslexia & Print Difficulties: Inclusive Technology Overview

 Portable Scanners

 A range of models and brands is available where the student or educator can quickly scan printed material.
 The device converts type-face text into electronic text.
 These are usually low cost devices but can range from $60 to hundreds of dollars.
 The text is transferred (usually via USB connections) to a computer and the text imported into a text based program, most commonly a word processor.
-The 9accuracy, speed and ease of use, plus weight and size, need to be taken into account.
+The accuracy, speed and ease of use, plus weight and size, need to be taken into account.

 Scanning or Reading Pens